Strategies for Industry Research

 3. Browse Industry Overviews and Statistics

-- Search Business Source Premier and Nexis Uni, combining company/industry name with keywords like "market share" "market size" “ranking” “trends” “forecast” "market growth" "business growth" "market potential" “sales” “competitors” “competition” “performance”
+- Search Business Source Elite and Nexis Uni, combining company/industry name with keywords like "market share" "market size" “ranking” “trends” “forecast” "market growth" "business growth" "market potential" “sales” “competitors” “competition” “performance”

 - Search Nexis Uni'Company Dossier' for known companies and see the "Industry Classification" section of the company's "snapshot".

 - Search Statista (library database) by industry type or business name to obtain statistics, graphs and reports which can be easily downloaded and inserted into presentations.